mpadge/spatialcluster/README.md

 An **R** package for spatially-constrained clustering using either distance or covariance matrices.
-The package includes both an imlementation of the the REDCAP collection of efficient yet approximate algorithms described in [D. Guo’s 2008 paper, “Regionalization with dynamically constrained agglomerative clustering and partitioning.”](https://www.tandfonline.com/doi/abs/10.1080/13658810701674970)
+The package includes both an implementation of the REDCAP collection of efficient yet approximate algorithms described in [D. Guo’s 2008 paper, “Regionalization with dynamically constrained agglomerative clustering and partitioning.”](https://www.tandfonline.com/doi/abs/10.1080/13658810701674970)